Expert medical and surgical care in Thailand

 Risks and Safety of Rotator Cuff Repair

-• Re-tear of the repaired tendon (10–20% for larger tears, lower for small tears)
+• Re-tear of the repaired tendon (more likely with larger tears)1,2

 • Post-operative stiffness or frozen shoulder (managed with structured physiotherapy)